yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 1. Plane sends one pulse pair at interrogation frequency to the DME.
 2. DME station receives the pulse pair.
-3. DME station waits for a fixed 50us delay
+3. DME station waits for a fixed 50us delay starting from receiving the first pulse.
-3. DME station replies with its pulse pair at Reply Frequency after receiving the first pulse.
+3. DME station replies with its pulse pair at Reply Frequency.

 This is a slide of a sample pulse pair.